Elevator and Escalator Accident FAQs

-Using elevators and escalators is a fact of life for anyone who lives and works in the New York City area.
+Using elevators and escalators is a fact of life for anyone who lives and works on Long Island.
 We count on these modern conveniences almost without thought.
 But like any mechanical device, an elevator or escalator can malfunction and injure its users.

-The premises liability lawyers of Cohen & Jaffe LLP can help after an elevator or escalator accident on Long Island or in New York City.
+The premises liability lawyers of Law Office of Cohen & Jaffe, LLP can help after an elevator or escalator accident on Long Island and nearby areas including Nassau County, Suffolk County and Queens.
 Review the materials below for answers to frequently asked questions.
 For information about your specific situation, contact us now for a free consultation.

 The owner of the building where you were hurt as well as the company that maintains the elevator or escalator you were on when you had your accident may be responsible for your injuries and other losses.
 You may be able to hold them liable through a personal injury claim under premises liability law.